-The preliminary interior design in place, the company found itself with four months to design, manufacture, deliver and install 24 tonnes of furniture to the other side of the world.
+The preliminary interior design in place, the company found itself with four months to design, manufacture, deliver and install 24 tonnes of bespoke library furniture to the other side of the world.
 Such a schedule is every day business for our planning and logistics teams, using production co-ordination techniques put in place over many years.

 16 UK workshops, plus some in Spain and Slovenia, were brought into the process.
 Every single stick of the 24 tonnes had to be designed to go into the lift cars.
 No one was going to be carrying all that furniture up the stairs.